The M.A.S.K. Project: Make and Sew Kindness

 Under the leadership of Bangalore Hub, hubs across the world aim to build agency among citizens to make their own masks.
 Our goal is to create a repository of knowledge in multiple languages to educate people on how to responsibly wear, clean, store & dispose DIY cotton masks.
 Through partnerships with relevant stakeholders globally, we hope to have a larger impact on people through our awareness campaigns, videos and workshops.

 Additionally, our initiative serves to mitigate the environmental impact of single-use masks and redirect existing PPE resources to front-line medical staff.
-This is a cross-hub collaboration with Abu Dhabi, Bhubaneswar, Chennai, Chandigarh, Dubai, Imphal, Jaipur, Kathmandu, Lahore, Manila, Nagpur, Trivandram, Tschwane, Thimpu and Yangon hubs.
+This is a collaboration with Abu Dhabi, Bhubaneswar, Chennai, Chandigarh, Dubai, Imphal, Jaipur, Kathmandu, Lahore, Manila, Nagpur, Trivandram, Tschwane, Thimpu and Yangon hubs.